Odette-International-Ltd/transport-track-and-trace-api/use cases/CreateShipment.md

 Gross weight: | 15000 kg
 Gross volume: | 18 m3
 Number of TLU: | 10 (1.2 x 1.0 x 1.5 m each)
+TLU-ID: | 6J (master label) ODA05303000000001..ODA05303000000010

+It is assumed that the receiving system checks internally, whether or not the TLU data exists in the system already.
+If yes, the ConsignmentID has to be checked/updated, if not, the records have to be created by the system.